 Sometimes you have to throw the composition rule book out the window and engage the full force of your creativity to make the best use of reflections.

 The most common rule of photography is the rule of thirds – which mostly refers to not placing the subject or the horizon in the center of the image.
-If you apply this rule to your reflection’s photography, you will be missing out on some great shots.
+If you apply this rule to your reflection’s photography, you will miss some great shots.
 The nature of reflections almost demands you balance the composition along a central line.

 Another point to keep in mind is to be careful to keep the reflection of yourself out of the frame (unless that is in your intention).